hep-gc/shoal/README.md

 ## Components

 **shoal-server** maintains the list of running squids.
-It uses RabbitMQ to handle incomming AMQP messages from squid servers.
+It uses RabbitMQ to handle incoming AMQP messages from squid servers.
 It provides a REST interface for programatically retrieving a json formatted ordered list of squids.
 It also provides a web interface for viewing the list.